durgesh137/React_basics/README.md

 2. imported in index.js, data supplied in xml syntax id ie., main app component within render function, and result shown over the webpage

 # Applying strict mode, styling by using global css, index.css
-=> performing few initial checks over the App using the strict mode => Applying css, index.css, making body data invisible.
+1. performing few initial checks over the App using the strict mode
+2. Applying css, index.css, making body data invisible.

+# showing dynamic data like text, array using jsx
+1. nesting result within div in app.js
+2. providing unique key to each li to remove warning: Each child in a list should have a unique "key" prop
+3. In arrow function, return keyword is implicit, but here return is used.